Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Introduction

-In this paper, we synthesize the inspiration of how humans recognize expressions and the technical motivation to develop a neural architecture that is accurate, computationally efficient, and robust to challenging scenarios into a novel technique for Facial Expression Recognition.
-We know that human beings correlate patterns corresponding to motor movements in the facial muscles with facial expressions.
-From a static standpoint, we correlate the spatial orientation pattern of the various facial features like eyebrows, eyes, nose, mouth, and jaw with a corresponding emotion, in the most general case.
-This means that recognizing facial expressions depends upon how well an individual can detect and understand these spatial patterns.
-To translate this observation to the technical domain, we draw an analogy between detecting spatial patterns of facial features and FLL that predicts a fixed number of fiducial points on the face.
-As the change in expression, head pose, or illumination influences these points' relative position, a good FLL model must learn the representations of facial features under various expressions, poses, and illumination to accurately determine these points on the face.
-Thus, we fine-tune an FLL model for the task of facial expression recognition as it has already learned representations of these spatial patterns.
-Transfer learning from the FLL task will help the model focus on the facial feature(s) and predict expressions with high confidence.
-However, in real-life situations with unconstrained facial poses, the facial feature(s) this transfer learning model focuses on may be occluded, leading to misclassification.
-To overcome this issue, we design a part-based ensemble such that each of its sub-network focuses on a different facial feature and makes its independent prediction.
-This complementarity nature of the sub-networks ensures that a misclassification by a sub-network is counteracted by the others.
-Complementary sub-networks also prevent the ensemble from overfitting on the training dataset.
-Further, we wanted to balance the trade-off between the model's computational complexity (inference time and storage requirement) and its accuracy.
-So, we opted for shallow neural networks to reduce the complexity.
+{In this paper, we synthesize the inspiration of how humans recognize expressions and the technical motivation to develop a neural architecture that is accurate, computationally efficient, and robust to challenging scenarios into a novel technique for Facial Expression Recognition.
+We know that human beings correlate patterns of motor movements in the facial muscles with facial expressions.
+From a static standpoint, we correlate the spatial patterns of facial features like eyebrows, eyes, nose, mouth, and jaw with a corresponding emotion.
+This means that recognizing facial expressions depends upon how well an individual can detect and understand these patterns.
+We translate this observation to the technical domain by drawing an analogy between detecting spatial patterns of facial features and FLL that locates a fixed number of fiducial points on the face.
+As the change in expression, head pose, or illumination influences these points' relative position, a good FLL model must learn a robust facial representation under these conditions for accurately determining these points.
+Thus, we fine-tune an FLL model and utilize this robust representation for FER.
+However, transfer learning from a model that captures the spatial orientation of all facial features at once may lead to misclassification in occluded faces.
+To overcome this issue, we design a part-based ensemble such that each sub-network focuses on a different facial feature and makes its independent prediction.
+The sub-networks are modeled to be complementary to reduce the chance of overfitting on the training dataset.
+Furthermore, we wanted to balance the trade-off between the model's computational complexity (FLOPs for inference and storage requirement) and its accuracy.
+So, each sub-network is an end-to-end trainable deep neural network with only 24 layers and 0.33M parameters.
+We make the following contributions in this article :